HomeNavigating DenmarkSocietyÅbent Landbrug (Open Farm Day)

 In case you can’t make it, however, here are some interesting facts about the Danish farming world.
 The agricultural sector is responsible for 22% of the total Danish export of goods, and of course, pork and dairy (and fish) are its golden items.
 The main buyers are Germany, Sweden, the UK, and China.
 Although it is a rather tiny country, humble Denmark of 5.8 million inhabitants produces food for 15 million people.
 Cereals are the dominant crop, but rather than consuming or exporting it, 85% of it serves as animal food.

 In this regard, the grass is greener on Denmark’s side: Danes consume more organic produce than any other country, at 12% (we do wish it was even more!).
 And if you’re wondering where the food waste you are asked to separate in your kitchen goes, the answer is biogas for energy production and manure.
 By 2050, Denmark aspires to become fully carbon neutral in the food sector.
-If you are still reading our newsletter by then, we will keep you in the loop.
+If you are still reading Last Week in Denmark by then, we will keep you in the loop.

 Related articles